Ruichen0424/Awesome-Paper-Collection/Awesome-Quantization-Paper-Collection/Other-Quantization.md

-# Awesome Quantization Paper Collection
+# Awesome Other Quantization Paper Collection

 - [2024](#2024)